Flexible Working: A Comprehensive Guide for Employers

 2. Unilever UK

-Unilever UK implemented a comprehensive, flexible working policy that offers employees the freedom to choose where and when they work based on the belief that outcomes matter more than hours spent in the office.
-Their policy includes remote working, compressed hours, and flexitime.
+Unilever UK introduced a comprehensive flexible working framework that allows employees to choose where and when they work, based on the principle that outcomes matter more than physical presence.

 3. PwC